Heat resistance of SUMIKAEXCEL PES

 3.0 190 190 190

-Figure 3-1-3 shows the temperature dependence of flexural modulus.
-The flexural modulus shows almost no change from 100 to 200°C. It is far superior to noncrystalline polycarbonate resins and glass fiber reinforced grades of crystalline PPS resins, especially above 100°C, and belongs to the highest class of thermoplastic resins.
+Figure 3-1-3 shows the temperature dependence of the flexural modulus.
+The modulus barely changes from 100°C to 200°C. In particular, at temperatures above 100°C, it is far superior to the amorphous resin polycarbonate and the glass fiber reinforced grade of the crystalline resin PPS, making it one of the best thermoplastic resins.

-PES has excellent heat aging resistance property.
-Even after aged in air at 150°C, the strength remains stable.
+SUMIKAEXCEL PES has excellent heat resistance and does not lose strength even when aged in air at 150℃.

-Figure 3-1-4 Heat Aging Resistance of Tensile Strength, in Air at 150°C
+Figure 3-1-4 Tensile strength aging characteristics in air at 150°C

-Figure 3-1-4 Heat Aging Resistance of Tensile Strength, in Air at 150°C
+Figure 3-1-4 Tensile strength aging characteristics in air at 150°C

-When SUMIKAEXCEL PES is immersed in water (23°C) or hot water (100°C) without loading, there is almost no change in tensile strength.
-The impact strength of SUMIKAEXCEL PES will initially decrease when exposed to hot water (100°C), but will thereafter remain stable, maintaining a sufficiently high level of impact resistance.
+When SUMIKAEXCEL PES is aged in water (23°C) or hot water (100°C) without load, there is almost no change in tensile strength.